WilliamYeh123/short_url/README.md

 ---
 * `url`: `http://127.0.0.1:5000/<string:short_url>`
 * method: `GET`
-* description: send `GET` request with URL returned from the first API, or simply search the URL in the browser, it would redirect to the original URL, returns error message if the short URL expired (30 dyas) or URL wasn't found in database. the database only stores the token, which is the 20 character behind, so it's ok to change ip and port as long as the data isn't removed from the table.
+* description: Send `GET` request with URL returned from the first API, or simply search the URL in the browser, it would redirect to the original URL, returns error message if the short URL expired (30 dyas) or URL wasn't found in database. the database only stores the token, which is the 20 character behind, so it's ok to change ip and port as long as the data isn't removed from the table.

-response message:
+Response message:
 | status code | message                    |
 |-------------|----------------------------|
 | 200         | Success creating short URL |